 Let's now see how to actually invest on the platform.
 The first step, as for every platform, is to deposit money on the platform.
 This is really easy to do with Crowdestor, as you can simply make a bank transfer to the provided IBAN.
 If you don't have a Euro account, you can for example also use TransferWise to make the transfer.

 As I do for all platforms now, I tested their withdrawal process - also went without any issues, and I had the money back in two days.

 Once you have money available on the platform, you can then browse deals.
-At the time I wrote this review, one real estate deal was available, and one was opening in a close future:
+At the time I updated this review, two real estate deals were available, and one was opening in a close future:

 Let's have a look at the first project by clicking on it, which leads to a page which much more details about the project:

 On this page, which is available for every project listed on the platform, you will find all the information you need about the project, like a summary of the project, all details about the loan itself, and also why the project makes sense financially.

 It is interesting to note that for this project I took as an example, I actually visited it myself with the Crowdestor team, and even had the chance to met with the person in charge of the development of the project.
 He is also very passionate about what he does, he showed me other projects that he built around the area, and I am sure that this project is going to be a success as well.